sorknes/webpack-boilerplate/Documentation/Visual Style/Mixins.md

 ## Text underline

-The idea behind this mixin is that no defaults are declared in the arguments so that we are “forced” in a friendly way to declare all 4 states of our links.
+The idea behind this mixin is that no defaults are declared in the arguments so that I are “forced” in a friendly way to declare all 4 states of our links.

 The :hover and :focus pseudo-classes are usually declared together.
 Feel free to separate them if you want to do so.